jun-labs/service-discovery/filter/filter-bean/README.md

 # API Gateway Filter

-The apigateway filter can be managed as a Spring Bean.
+The API Gateway filter can be managed as a Spring Bean.

 <br/><br/><br/><br/>